-"We typically have good fishable numbers starting the first week in November," notes Jay Wesley, the Michigan Department of Natural Resources, southwest Michigan fisheries supervisor.
-"It's good fishing all winter if people can withstand the cold."
+“We typically have good fishable numbers starting the first week in November,” notes Jay Wesley, the Michigan Department of Natural Resources, the Lake Michigan Basin Coordinator.
+“It’s good fishing all winter if people can withstand the cold.

 “We don’t know the size of the run, but it is thousands of fish - and they average six to seven pounds, though we also get 10- and 12-pound steelheads.”

-Two area anglers wade-fish for steelhead on the Grand River just downstream from the Sixth Street Dam on the east side of the river.
-Photo by Howard Meyerson
+Two area angler wade-fish for steelhead on the Grand River just downstream from the Sixth Street Dam on the east side of the river

-Steelhead, also known as rainbow trout, are a species native to the Pacific Ocean.
+Steelhead, a.k.a. rainbow trout, is a species native to the Pacific Ocean.
 On the west coast they spend most of their lives in salt-water before returning to fresh water streams to spawn.
 In Michigan, they spend most of their lives in the Great Lakes, different from resident rainbow trout which never leave their natal streams.

 It’s true.
 Stories of sudden line breakoffs and muscle-burn are legion among steelhead anglers.
 The burly fish can shame even the most bravado-prone anglers.

 Hanley prefers the waters just downstream from the Allegan Dam when fishing the Kalamazoo River, but there are many places that anglers can wade or fish from shore.